eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/dsl.md

 The `DefinitionBasedSdJwtVcValidator` provides a mechanism to validate an SD-JWT (its payload and provided disclosures) against its `SdJwtDefinition`.
-This ensures the presented credential conforms to the expected structure and disclosure rules
+This ensures the presented credentials conforming to the expected structure and disclosure rules

 The validation process can identify the following types of errors, reported as `DefinitionViolation` instances: